BitcoinDesign/Guide/guide/private-key-management/multi-key.md

 Multi-key schemes can raise the security, since anyone needs access to more than one key to move any funds.
 But clearly it also increases complexity and the requirements on the user to keep even more keys securely stored and/or backed up.

+{% include tip/tip.html %}

+The keys used by a Lightning node cannot be controlled by a multi-key setup, as they need to be continuously available to the node.

+{% include tip/close.html %}

 ### How it works
 A software wallet application or coordination software initiates a multi-sig wallet, choosing the number of total keys, and the number required to sign transactions.
 You then add private keys from other wallets generated elsewhere to the multisig after which the software wallet can complete the creation process.
 For any future transaction from the multi-sig wallet the required amount of co-signers need to sign (using Partially Signed Bitcoin Transactions - PSBT from [BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki)) before any transaction is valid.